renankin/papers/journal.md

 We used an AMS to measure particle mass and chemical composition.
 The AMS is described in Allen et al 2004.

+# Conclusion
+We found out some stuff, but give us more money to find out more stuff.